20 Effective Ways of Domestic Violence Prevention

 2. Observe the law

-Even if you are the head of your partnership or family, that does not necessarily be a license for domestic abuse or violence, you need to understand that many countries have legal measures for domestic violence prevention.
+Even if you are the head of your partnership or family, that does not necessarily be a license for domestic abuse or violence.
+You need to understand that many countries have legal measures for domestic violence prevention.

-Some common measures include subjecting the abuser to rehabilitation programs as well as sanctions like fines, and community service, among others.
+Some common measures include subjecting the abuser to rehabilitation programs as well as sanctions like fines and community service, among others.
 If implemented well these measures will be highly prolific for domestic violence prevention.

 3. Tolerance